 - Benzodiazepines - Benzos were introduced as a replacement to barbiturates that were causing common overdose cases, many of which resulted in death.
 Nevertheless, withdrawal from extended use of benzodiaepines can kill.
 Whether Xanax (alprazolam), Ativan (lorazepam), Valium (diazepam) or other variations, long term use of Benzodiazepines requires medical supervision to be completed successfully with minimal side-effects and risk to the patient.
 Normally, the withdrawal process is managed by slowly reducing the dose and transferring the patient from a slow acting, to a long acting, form of the drug.
 Still, full resolution of benzodiazepine withdrawal syndrome can take up to 6 months (or even longer).

 - Opiates - Many people are surprised to learn that in most cases, withdrawal from many opiates is not deadly.
 Still there are some very important exceptions.
-Methadone, a long-acting opiate often prescribed as a replacement for heroin can cause death during withdrawal if it's consumed in high enough doses for a long enough period.
-The debate of whether the state should be prescribing something like this should be saved for a later date.
+Methadone, a long-acting opiate often prescribed as a replacement for heroin can cause death during withdrawal if it's consumed in high enough doses for a long enough period. **DISCLAIMER** A literature search by me failed to find any documentation of methadone withdrawal death risk and the original statement relied on anecdotal evidence.
+Death by overdose of methadone is far more common and the statement regardin death by methadone withdrawal should be considered with caution** The debate of whether the state should be prescribing something like this should be saved for a later date.
 It is one of the better ways of getting people off of heroin, though obviously, it does replace dependence on one substance with another, more manageable one.
 Also, some of the recently popular methods of rapid-detox from heroin addiction can themselves cause death, and many other negative side-effects.
 Overall, I would recommend checking in with a physician and conducting opiate withdrawal in a controlled setting.
-Withdrawal under Suboxone or Subutex can be far less horrific.
+Withdrawal under Suboxone or Subutex can be far less horrific although many still report severe discomfort at final cessation.

 Much of the danger in withdrawal from all of these drugs has to do with the body's response to the extreme changes in the chemical processes going on in the brain and the rest of the body.
 Alcohol, Benzos, and Opiates interference with the GABA system, the body's most common downregulator.